hcote/Jeopardy-Game/README.md

 ## NOTE
 * The jeopardy API request is http, not https, and therefore cannot be hosted on github or heroku
-* To see app, clone down this repo, and open index.html in your browser (type the following commands in your terminal)
+* To see working app, type the following commands in your terminal:
 	1. git clone https://github.com/hcote/Jeopardy-Game.git
+	2. cd Jeopardy-Game
 	2. open index.html

 # Technologies Used: